-The thread loading procedure is semi-automatic.
-The operator needs to select the filament loading operation on the control monitor.
-Then place the spool with filament in an insulated compartment covered with a translucent lid through which you can visually check the amount of remaining plastic.
-Then thread the thread through the fitting into the filament path until it stops in the gear wheel.
-And then follow the video prompts on the display.
+The filament loading procedure is semi-automatic and is initiated from the function on the control monitor.
+From there, place the filament spool in an insulated compartment covered with a translucent lid through which you can visually check the amount of remaining plastic.
+Next, insert the filament through the fitting into the filament path until it stops in the gear wheel, and nd then follow the video prompts on the display.
 Everything is simple, fast and clear.

-An intelligent system of multi-zone leveling of the working surface, coupled with a very informative and friendly video interface, allows you to quickly and with high quality build a profile of irregularities with an accuracy of hundredths of a millimeter.
+An intelligent system of multi-zone leveling of the working surface, coupled with an informative video interface, allows you to quickly build a profile of irregularities with an accuracy of hundredths of a millimeter.
 This allows the printer to be sure to correctly and accurately form the first layer, which in many ways ensures a successful printing result.
-From a visualization point of view, this solution is absolutely unique in the field of 3D printing and will certainly be picked up soon by other manufacturers as the most understandable for users.

-It works like this.
-Having installed the flexible printing cover on the table, you need to start the process of calibrating the working surface by selecting the appropriate item on the large 7-inch display of the printer.
-Then you just have to follow the video instructions, read and follow the information tips.
-Perhaps this is the friendliest interface that we have ever tested.
+After installing the flexible printing cover on the printbed, start the calibration process by selecting the appropriate item on the large 7-inch display of the printer.
+After that, follow the video instructions to complete the process.

-And now a few of the models we printed on the Raise3D E2 …
+Let’s now look at few of the models we printed on the Raise3D E2 3D printer.

 These are fairly light looking models, printed with ESUN brand ePA (nylon) plastic.
-But the lack of flat surfaces made it difficult to print, nevertheless the printer coped with it.
+While the lack of a flat surface made it difficult to print, nevertheless the printer coped with it.

-Quite a complex model of a fog lamp for Citroen in a 1: 1 scale, printed with ABS + ESUN brand with HIPS support, also produced by ESUN.
-We printed this very complex model with a lot of small elements to show the real possibilities of the E2 printer in the mode of printing with two extruders using a support material.
+Next, we have quite a complex model of a fog lamp for Citroen in a 1: 1 scale, printed with ABS + ESUN brand with HIPS support, also produced by ESUN.
+We printed this model with a lot of small elements to show the real possibilities of the E2 printer in the mode of printing with two extruders using a support material.

 More examples of double-extruder printing: the well-known PLA cube with a water-soluble PVA support and a poisonous tree frog printed with two colors of PLA plastic.